CFF Board of Directors

 Mr. Byrne is a retired fishery biologist with 41 years of experience.
-He spent the majority of his career working for the New England Fisheries Science Center in Woods Hole.
+He spent the majority of his career working for the Northeast Fisheries Science Center in Woods Hole.
 While at NEFSC he conducted standardized assessment surveys of living marine resources on the eastern U.S. continental shelf between NC and Nova Scotia, as well as, managed NOAA research ship and charter vessel resources available to the NEFSC.

 Mr. Carotenuto serves as the Cape Cod Regional Manager for the Beaumont Solar Company.
 Previously, Frank was a fundraising professional for more than twenty five years, including positions at the University of Chicago, Clark University, and the Marine Biological Laboratory in Woods Hole.
 In 1976, he interviewed Ernst Schumacher, author of Small is Beautiful, and became convinced that local goods are key to an environmentally sound and sustainable existence.

 Mr. Doherty, a mechanical engineer and a member of the Falmouth Community, retired from Woods Hole Oceanographic Institution after a long and distinguished research career.